manimino/ducks/docs/how_it_works.rst

     }

     class FrozenAttrIndex:
-        # maps the values for an attribute to object array indexes
+        # maps the values for a single attribute to object array indexes

+        # parallel arrays store attribute values and object indices
         val_arr = np.array(attribute value for each object)         # sorted by value
         obj_idx_arr = np.array(index in obj array for each object)  # sorted by value

-        # tree stores values for which there are many matching objects
+        # but if a value has lots of objects, store it in this tree instead
         tree = BTree({
-            val1: np.array(some_sorted_obj_arr_indexes),
-            val2: np.array(more_sorted_obj_arr_indexes)
+            value: np.array(sorted_obj_arr_indexes)
         })

+Just as Dex uses different containers depending on cardinality, so too does FrozenDex.
+If a value is associated with only a few objects, allocating a numpy array to store the object indices is a waste.
+But if a value is associated with many objects, storing the value repeatedly in the parallel numpy arrays is wasteful, so it is stored in a BTree.

-Rather than having a dict lookup for object id -> object, we just store the objects in an array.
-Instead of object IDs, we can use indexes into that array.
-Handily, the indexes can be `int32` if there are less than a few billion objects, which is usually the case. `int32` operations are a little faster than `int64`, in addition to being more RAM-efficient.
+And there's one last optimization.
+The indexes can be stored in `uint32` arrays if there are less than a few billion objects, which is usually the case. `uint32` operations are a little faster than `uint64`, in addition to being more RAM-efficient.
+FrozenDex will automatically select `uint64` when there are too many objects for 32-bit addressing.

 Set operations on numpy arrays